smohadjer/frontend-guideline/README.md

 # Best practices for frontend development

 CSS
+- Avoid selectors that are too generic as they could have undesired effects.
 - You should be able to udnerstand what every single rule does and why it has been written by looking at CSS alone.
 - Do not use universal selector.
 It's too risky.
 - To hide pseudo elements (:before, :after) use content: none; instead of display: none;